better-stack-ai/plugin-starter/README.md

 ## Reference Implementation

-The `todo-plugin` package is your starting point and serves as a complete reference implementation.
+The `plugin` package is your starting point and serves as a complete reference implementation.
 Study it to understand:
 - Database schema definition
 - Backend API endpoints
 - Client-side React components